No. 2 Buckeyes catch fire late, pound bumbling Iowa 54-10 - WHIZ News

-COLUMBUS, Ohio (AP) — C.J.
-Stroud overcame a slow start to throw four second-half touchdown passes, Ohio State’s defense took advantage of six Iowa turnovers and the second-ranked Buckeyes pulled away for a 54-10 rout of the Hawkeyes on Saturday.
+Once Ohio State quarterback C.J.
+Stroud found his rhythm in the second half Saturday, the Hawkeyes couldn’t keep a lid on one of the flashiest offenses in the nation.

+Stroud threw second-half touchdowns to four different receivers, and the second-ranked Buckeyes capitalized on six Iowa turnovers in a 54-10 thumping.

-Tanner McCallister had two interceptions and Tommy Eichenberg had a pick-6 as Ohio State took advantage of an inept Iowa offense to consistently start drives with good field position.
+Tanner McCalister had two interceptions and Tommy Eichenberg had a pick-6 as Ohio State took advantage of an inept Iowa offense to consistently start drives with good field position.

-Miyan Williams rushed for a first-half touchdown, and Stroud threw to Marvin Harrison, Emeka Egbuka, Julian Fleming and Mitch Rossi for second-half touchdowns.

-Noah Ruggles contributed four field goals after kicking just two in the previous six games.
+“Unfortunately, we never gave ourselves much of a chance,” Iowa coach Kirk Ferentz said.

-The game wasn’t pretty early for the Buckeyes (7-0, 4-0 Big Ten), who struggled to finish drives against Iowa’s top-10 defense before Stroud and Co. caught fire late.
+The game wasn’t pretty for the Buckeyes (7-0, 4-0 Big Ten) until Stroud and Co. began to click.

 “When you play a top-10 defense, it’s not going to be fireworks every series,” Ohio State coach Ryan Day said.

-“I think the story is about the defense and how well they played,” he said.
+“I think the story is about the defense and how well they played,” he added.

+Miyan Williams rushed for a first-half touchdown, and Stroud threw to Marvin Harrison Jr., Emeka Egbuka, Julian Fleming and Mitch Rossi for scores in the second half.

+“The first half was kind of weird,” Stroud said.
+“In the first half, we just have to execute better.
+It’s good to get that under our belts, though.
+The second half of the season is very tough, and you’re going to have games when you’re not really clicking early on, and you got to get it going.
+So once we got it going, I felt like we became the dynamic offense that we know.
+I just felt like we had some swagger back.”

-On Iowa’s first play from scrimmage, Spencer Petras threw right into the arms of McCallister.
+On Iowa’s first play from scrimmage, Spencer Petras threw right into the arms of McCalister.
 Ohio State took over at the Iowa 32 but had to settle for a 46-yard field goal.

-Later in the first, on Ohio State’s first play after an Iowa punt, defensive end Joe Evans came through the middle untouched and smashed into Stroud, who fumbled at his own 11.
+On Ohio State’s first play after an Iowa punt, defensive end Joe Evans came through the middle untouched and smashed into Stroud, who fumbled at his 11.
 Evans scooped it and trotted in for what would be Iowa’s only touchdown.

-Backup quarterback Alex Padilla took over for Petras in the third quarter and on the second play was picked off by McCallister at the Iowa 15.
+Alex Padilla took over for Petras in the third quarter and on the second play was picked off by McCalister at the Iowa 15.

-Four plays later, Stroud roped a 6-yard TD pass to Harrison and extended the lead late in the third with a 13-yard pass to Egbuka.
+Four plays later, Stroud roped a 6-yard TD pass to Harrison and extended the lead late in the third with a 13-yarder to Egbuka.

-Stroud hit Fleming in stride tearing down the middle for a 79-yard TD, and then tossed a short scoring pass to Rossi.
+Stroud hit Fleming in stride tearing down the middle for a 79-yard TD — by far the prettiest play of the day — and then tossed a short scoring pass to Rossi.

+“They have a quarterback who can put the ball on a dime,” Iowa safety Kaevon Merriweather said.
+“Whatever plays they needed, he was able to put the ball on the money, and he’s got one of the best receiving corps out there.”

+Iowa: The six turnovers were the most for Iowa since committing that many against Indiana in 2009.
+It was the most points allowed by Iowa since a 56-35 loss to Ohio State in 1995.
+The two quarterbacks combined to go 11 for 24 for just 81 yards and three interceptions.

 “When we play against Ohio State, we know they’re going to have playmakers at every position, arguably the best quarterback in the nation and arguably the best receivers in the nation,” Iowa All-America linebacker Jack Campbell said.